 If you have a YES to any of the above, keep going!
 Keep working with those equally passionate partners.
 Keep developing the art that you believe will make a difference to someone somewhere in this world.

-Here are my top EASY risky tips for the auditioning actor.
+Here are risky (doable) tips for the auditioning actor:

 What else can you add?
 Please share below.
 I would love to hear your ideas too!